polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/storage.md

 efficiently.

 Tries are important tool for blockchains because they allow for efficient storing and sharing of historical of block state.
-Each block does not have it's own state trie, but a trie hash that will point to the trie nodes from previous block states.
+Each block does not have its own state trie, but a trie hash that will point to the trie nodes from previous block states.

-Accessing data to trie data is costly.
+Accessing trie data is costly.
 Each read operation takes O(log N) time, where N is the number of elements stored in the trie.
 To mitigate this, we use a key value cache.